pa-0/wcd/wcd/doc/README.txt

 	Vietnamese            Trần Ngọc Quân <vnwildman@gmail.com>             Version 5.2.5

-        For translations of the manual contact Erwin Waterlander.
+        Translations of the manual:

+        Dutch                 Erwin Waterlander <waterlan@xs4all.nl>           Version 5.2.5

     3.2 Works of others used in the program